system-transparency/system-transparency/README.md

 * Print minimal output: `console=ttyS0,115200`

 ## u-root Shell
 By setting `ST_LINUXBOOT_VARIANT=full` in `.config` the LinuxBoot initramfs will contain a shell and u-root's core commands (https://github.com/u-root/u-root/tree/stboot/cmds/core) in addition to stboot itself.
-So while stboot is running you can press `ctrl+c` to exit.
-You are then dropped into a shell and can inspect the system and use u-roots core commands.
+So while stboot is running, you can press `ctrl+c` to exit.
+You are then dropped into a shell and can inspect the system and use the core commands of u-root.

 ## Remote Debugging Using the CPU Command
 To do extensive remote debugging of the host, you can use u-root's cpu command.
 Since the stboot image running on the host has much fewer tools and services than usual Linux operating systems, the `cpu` command is a well-suited option for debugging the host remotely.